Otoplasty in London & UK

 -

-When will I see final otoplasty results?The final results of otoplasty, or ear reshaping surgery, can take several months to become fully visible.
+When will I see final otoplasty results?The final results of otoplasty can take several months to become fully visible.
 The exact timeline for the final results will depend on several factors, including the extent of the surgery, the patient's individual healing process, and the specific techniques used during the procedure.

 After the surgery, patients may notice some initial swelling, bruising, and discomfort around the ears, which is normal and typically resolves within a few weeks.
 The dressing or headband that is worn immediately after the surgery will be removed after a few days or weeks, depending on the surgeon's instructions.